 PS4 Pro tips and tricks: How to play your existing PS4 games in 4K HDR

-Developers and publishers plan to enhance many of their existing games to make use of 4K, HDR and/or better frame rates when played on a PS4 Pro.
-Around 30 games already have all-new abilities and many more will follow.
+Developers and publishers have enhanced many of their existing games to make use of 4K, HDR and/or better frame rates when played on a PS4 Pro.
+Many games already have all-new abilities and many more will follow.

 PS4 Pro tips and tricks: Ensure a replacement HDMI cable is premium quality